Toyota Stadium (Texas)

-Toyota Stadium is a soccer-specific stadium in the southern United States, located in Frisco, Texas, a suburb north of Dallas.
-Built and owned by the city of Frisco, the 20,500-seat stadium opened in 2005.
-Its primary tenants are Major League Soccer club FC Dallas, the United Football League's Dallas Renegades, and the Frisco Independent School District, which supported the construction to host their high school football games.
+Toyota Stadium is a sports venue located in Frisco, Texas, a suburb of Dallas.
+Built and owned by the city of Frisco, its primary tenant is Major League Soccer club FC Dallas.
+The United Football League's Dallas Renegades and the Frisco Independent School District, which supported the construction to host their high school football games, also utilize the stadium.
 Additionally, it is the home of the National Soccer Hall of Fame, which opened in 2018.
+It is currently undergoing a major redevelopment scheduled to be completed in 2028.

 History

 Toyota Stadium was the third MLS soccer-specific stadium to be built after Historic Crew Stadium in Columbus, Ohio (1999) and Dignity Health Sports Park near Los Angeles (2003).
-It cost approximately $80 million and opened on August 6, 2005, with a match between FC Dallas and the MetroStars, which ended in a 2–2 draw.
-The stadium seats 20,500 in a U-shaped design with the north end including a permanent covered stage for hosting concerts, similar to SeatGeek Stadium near Chicago, which opened one year after Toyota Stadium.
-Although it was then hoped the permanent stage would help the stadium increase revenue by hosting mid-sized concerts, the design proved unpopular and other MLS clubs rejected building permanent stages in their new stadiums, leaving the stadium's design looking dated.
-There is widespread support among club fans for the stage to be removed and replaced with a full stand in a future renovation.
-The stadium includes 18 luxury suites as well as a private 6000 sqft stadium club.
+It opened on August 6, 2005 with a match between FC Dallas and the New York Red Bulls, which ended in a 2–2 draw.
+The stadium cost approximately $80 million ($132 million in 2025), and initially included 18 luxury suites as well as a private 6000 sqft club.

+The stadium originally seated 20,500 in a U-shaped design with the north end including a permanent covered stage for hosting concerts, similar to SeatGeek Stadium near Chicago, which opened one year after Toyota Stadium (Chicago Fire FC has since left that stadium).
+Although it was then hoped the permanent stage would help the stadium increase revenue by hosting mid-sized concerts, the design proved unpopular and other MLS clubs opted not to include permanent stages in their new stadiums, leaving Toyota Stadium's design looking dated.
+There was widespread support among club supporters for the stage to be removed and replaced with a full stand, which eventually led the city to do exactly that in the major redevelopment of the stadium announced in 2024.

 The stadium played host to the 2005 MLS Cup final, seeing the LA Galaxy defeat the New England Revolution 1–0 in extra time for their second MLS Cup.
-It was also selected to host the 2006 MLS Cup, which ended 1–1 after extra time with the Houston Dynamo defeating the New England Revolution 4–3 on penalty kicks.
+It was also selected to host the 2006 MLS Cup, which ended 1–1 after extra time with the Houston Dynamo defeating the Revolution 4–3 on penalty kicks.
 In 2016, FC Dallas hosted and won the U.S. Open Cup Final, also against the Revolution.